 You must prove that your marriage was valid to begin with to file for a divorce.
 For this you need your marriage certificate from the state or territory in which you were married.

 The Court must have the jurisdiction to grant the divorce.
 This means that either you or your partner or both must answer yes to being at least one of the following;

 Residing lawfully in Australia and intend to continue living in Australia; or

 Has lived in Australia for a continuous period of 12 months prior to filing for divorce

-Breakdown of marriage Your marriage must have broken down with no reasonable likelihood that you will get back together.
+Your marriage must have broken down with no reasonable likelihood that you will get back together.
 You should also be prepared to provide evidence of what was said or done on the date of separation to show that there was an intention to end the marriage.
-Counselling

 It would usually be worthwhile to have marriage counselling to try to save the marriage before embarking on the above steps.
 If you have been married for less than 2 years counselling is essential before you can file for divorce.